Smoked ham comes from the cured leg of pork that's hung in a smokehouse, where the smoke slows down the rancidity process of the meat and adds flavor.

 1. Preheat the Oven

-Preheat your oven to 350 degrees Fahrenheit before you begin so it will be ready once you finish your preparation work.
-Adjust your oven rack to be in the middle of your oven with no racks above it so your ham fits nicely.
+Preheat your oven to 350 degrees Fahrenheit.
+Adjust your oven rack so that it's in the middle of your oven so your ham cooks evenly.

-Place your precooked smoked ham in an oven-safe glass or ceramic baking dish big enough for your piece of meat.
+Place your pre-cooked smoked ham in a large oven-safe glass or ceramic baking dish.

 Add 1 to 2 inches of water to your baking dish to prevent the ham from getting burned in the oven.